iwanbolzern/ConfMe/README.md

-# confme: Configuration Made Easy 💖
+# ConfMe: Configuration Made Easy 💖
 ![Python package](https://github.com/iwanbolzern/confme/workflows/Python%20package/badge.svg)

-confme is build for production ready applications under the following three conditions:
+ConfMe is a simple to use, production ready application configuration management library, which takes into consideration the following three thoughts:
 1. Access to configuration values must be safe at runtime. **No ```myconfig['value1']['subvalue']``` anymore!**
 2. The configuration must be checked for consistency at startup e.g. type check, range check, ...
-3. Secrets shall be injected from environment variables
+3. Secrets shall be injectable from environment variables

 ## Installation
-confme can be installed from the official python package repository [pypi](https://pypi.org/project/confme/)
+ConfMe can be installed from the official python package repository [pypi](https://pypi.org/project/confme/)
 ```
 pip install confme
 ```